Kalpna-Gahalaut/RTSeismo/README.md

 	  vi) pf = maximum water column height in the cuboid (in meter). vii) Coordinate system:  x axis points north, y axis points east and z axis vertically downward. viii) Origin of the system: origin of cuboid at dam site.
-2. The following are the data files necessary to do plotting must be included in the directory (RTSeismo) and the format of the data of the particular files is as follows.
+ 2. The following are data files necessary to do plotting must be included in the directory (RTSeismo) and the format of the data of the particular files is as follows.

      “Reservoir.dat”